Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 * **Action**: From the _**Project**_ tab select all the foreground Prefabs located in `Assets/Samples/Perception/0.5.0-preview.1/Tutorial Files/Foreground Objects/Phase 1/Prefabs`, and add a `RotationRandomizerTag` component to them.

 The last step here is to make sure the order of randomizations is correct.
 Randomizers execute according to their order within the list of Randomizers added to your Scenario.
-If you look at the list now, you will notice that `ForegroundObjectPlacementRandomizer` is coming after `RotationRandomizer`, therefore, foreground objects will NOT be included in the rotation randomizations, even though they are carrying the proper tag.
+If you look at the list now, you will notice that `ForegroundObjectPlacementRandomizer` is coming after `RotationRandomizer`, therefore, foreground objects will NOT be included in the rotation randomizations, even though they are carrying the proper RandomizerTag.
 To fix that:

 * **Action**: Drag `ForegroundObjectPlacementRandomizer` and drop it above `RotationRandomizer`.